EmmanuelDemey/eslint-plugin-angular/docs/watchers-execution.md

         // ...
     }); // error: Instead of using the $apply() method, you should prefer $digest()

+## Version

+This rule was introduced in eslint-plugin-angular 0.4.0

 ## Links

 * [Rule source](../rules/watchers-execution.js)